JpEncausse/SARAH-Documentation/markdown/en/faq.md

 * Show SARAH to friends
 * Build new plugins

 You want to contribute to this documentation?
-[Go to the Github repository](https://github.com/JpEncausse/SARAH-Documentation/tree/gh-pages).
+[Go to the Github.dll repository](https://github.com/JpEncausse/SARAH-Documentation/tree/gh-pages).
 * Translation help would be great !

 Company can send me product sample to do PoC of plugin.